karboosx/procer/docs/signals.md

 # Signals
-Signals are a way to allow to control the flow of the business logic inside Karboosx\Procer code.
+Signals are a way to allow to control the flow of the business logic inside Procer code.
-The idea is to allow the developer to define a set of signals that can be emitted at any point in the php code and send it to a Karboosx\Procer code during the execution of the business logic.
+The idea is to allow the developer to define a set of signals that can be emitted at any point in the php code and send it to a Procer code during the execution of the business logic.

 ## Emitting signals
 To emit a signal, you can pass an array of signals to the `run` method.
 Here is an example: